pkarnakov/pkarnakov/README.md

 # Hi everyone :wave:

-I'm a researcher developing software and algorithms for simulating complex physical systems (fluids, bubbles, drops, and particles) on supercomputers, and now blending them with machine learning tools to solve inverse and control problems.
+I'm a researcher in scientific computing, developing software and algorithms for simulating complex physical systems (fluids, bubbles, drops, and particles) on supercomputers, and now blending them with machine learning tools to solve inverse and control problems.